RetroDECK/ES-DE/USERGUIDE-DEV.md

 For instance on Fedora you could place the shell script in `~/bin` and name it `retroarch` and then everything will work fine.

-There is also a Flatpak-specific es_systems.cfg template shipped with ES-DE, but you need to manually install it if you would like to use it:
+There is also a Flatpak-specific es_systems.xml template shipped with ES-DE, but you need to manually install it if you would like to use it:
 ```
-cp /usr/share/emulationstation/resources/templates/es_systems.cfg_unix_flatpak ~/.emulationstation/es_systems.cfg
+cp /usr/share/emulationstation/resources/systems/unix/es_systems.xml_flatpak ~/.emulationstation/custom_systems/es_systems.xml
 ```

 The source path may differ from this example depending on which prefix was used when building ES-DE.

-As an alternative, if the emulator is not in your search path, you can either hardcode an absolute path in es_systems.cfg or use the %ESPATH% variable to set the emulator relative to the ES-DE binary location.
-Again, please refer to [INSTALL-DEV.md](INSTALL-DEV.md#es_systemscfg) for details regarding this.
+As an alternative, if the emulator is not in your search path, you can either hardcode an absolute path in es_systems.xml or use the %ESPATH% variable to set the emulator relative to the ES-DE binary location.
+Again, please refer to [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) for details regarding this.

 In any instance, ES-DE will display an error notification if attempting to launch a game where the emulator binary is not found.
 Likewise it will notify if the defined emulator core is not installed.
 The es_log.txt file will also provide additional details.